pcein/icefoss/rust.md

 # Why Not Rust?

-- Complex language.
-Very steep learning curve.
-Completely unsuited for beginners.
+- Complex language with a steep learning curve.
+May not be suitable for beginners.
+  (Rust community is aware of the problem ... there are efforts to improve the language ergonomics and create high quality learning materials).

+# Why Not Rust?

 - Difficult to express many data structure patterns in "safe" Rust.

 - Very young ... library ecosystem not as mature as that of older languages (but this will improve with time).

-- Long compilation time (this may improve)
+- Long compilation time (this will improve).

 # Why Not C/C++?